KARNATISAITHARUN/documentation/using-ocular/tutorials/c-language.md

 The return shows that most potential checks involve some kind of a size element (as expected).

-Some outputs from copy_from_user have `kfib` as their first argument, in order to determine if `kfib` is an interesting pointer which gives access to a header.
+Some outputs from copy_from_user have `kfib` as their first argument, which may be an interesting pointer giving access to a header.
 The size of `kfib` seems to have an involvement in the check `kfib->header.Size`.
 To confirm this in the source code (commctrl.c:90), use

 ```
 size = le16_to_cpu(kfib->header.Size) + sizeof(struct aac_fibhdr);